 Emergency room visits are notoriously expensive.
-Just a few hours in the ER can cost you thousands of dollars, even if you’re insured.
+Just a few hours in the ER can cost you thousands of dollars, with or without insurance.

 But how is your ER visit cost calculated, and how can you tell whether your hospital bill is correct?